 Your personal information may be used in order to:

 - assist you to place orders through this site;

-- process any purchases of products and/or services that you may make through this site, including charging, billing and collecting debts and shipment of products to you;
+- process any purchases of services that you may make through this site, including charging, billing and collecting debts;

 - respond to any queries or feedback that you may have;